 Giudecca is both the largest island in Venice and the one closest to the historic center.
-The biggest attraction of the island, which is also a sestiere, is the Redentore Church.
+The biggest attraction of the island is the Redentore Church.

 Giudecca island Venice